 Your eminent domain attorney will look at the circumstance surrounding how the government built on your property, claimed it for other use, or negatively impacted the property economically and work for you to ensure you are properly compensated.

-Reviews of Our Eminent Domain and Land Condemnation Lawyers in Raleigh
+Reviews from Our Eminent Domain and Land Condemnation Clients

 When the NC DOT decided to take my land in Onslow County, I knew I needed the help of a law firm with experience in eminent domain cases that was not afraid to take a case to jury verdict anywhere in the State of North Carolina.
 Kirk, Kirk, Howell, Cutler & Thomas was that firm.
 Their skill in putting together and presenting my case was impressive.
 I highly recommend them.